shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     display(yearlySales)
     ```

 4. Run the code cell you added, and note that the results show the number of sales orders per year.
 Note that the **select** method includes a SQL **year** function to extract the year component of the *OrderDate* field, and then an **alias** method is used to assign a columm name to the extracted year value.
-The data is then grouped by the derived *Year* column and the count of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting DataFrame.
+The data is then grouped by the derived *Year* column and the count of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting dataframe.

 ## Query data using Spark SQL

-As you've seen, the native methods of the DataFrame object enable you to query and analyze data quite effectively.
+As you've seen, the native methods of the dataframe object enable you to query and analyze data quite effectively.
 However, many data analysts are more comfortable working with SQL syntax.
 Spark SQL is a SQL language API in Spark that you can use to run SQL statements, or even persist data in relational tables.

 ### Use Spark SQL in PySpark code